Last updated on November 24, 2019 at 17:48

 The anaesthetic effect stops when the local anaesthetic is absorbed from the tissue they’re applied to into the plasma.
 From this can we gather that the higher the perfusion of the tissue, the shorter the duration of the drug.
 Applying vasoconstrictors together with the anaesthetic can therefore prolong the duration of action.

 The systemic side effects also occur when the anaesthetics are taken up into the plasma.
 Therefore, the shorter the plasma half-life, the fewer systemic side effects.
 Amide type local anaesthetics bind more easily to plasma proteins than ester types, and therefore have fewer systemic side effects.

-CNS side effects:
+- CNS effects:

-Cardiovascular side effects:
+- Cardiovascular effects:

-Spinal anaesthesia carries some risk.
+Spinal anaesthesia carries some extra risk.
 Not only sensory nerves travel in the spinal cord, but autonomic and motor nerves as well.
 The following effects may occur:

 - Sympathetic block -> Bradycardia, hypotension